How Arduino builds a sketch?

 Detecting libraries used

-Arduino uses a special build recipe (recipe.preproc.macros [1]) to detect which libraries are required by your sketch.
-During this step, the preprocessor scans the sketch for #includes that reference library header files.
-If a matching header is found, the corresponding library is automatically marked as needed and included in the build process.
+If a matching header is found, the corresponding library is automatically marked as required and included in the build process

 Detecting libraries used...